aclapes/MCV-M6-ActionClassificationTask/README.md

 ## Download the dataset

 0. Before downloading any data, install the `unrar` and `ffmpeg` packages with your package manager.
-In Debian-based distros (e.g., Ubuntu), that is done with the following command: `sudo apt install unrar ffmpeg`.
+In Debian-based distros (e.g., Ubuntu), this is done with the following command: `sudo apt install unrar ffmpeg`.

 1. Now, download the videos from the authors' website and decompress them with `unrar`: